-The bill amends Section 87-2-817 of the Montana Code Annotated to revise the licensing provisions for deployed armed service members.
-It allows veterans and disabled members of the armed forces to apply for specific deer and antelope licenses at half the regular fee, without counting against the special licenses reserved for individuals with permanent disabilities.
-Additionally, it provides that Montana residents who are members of the National Guard or federal reserve and have served at least two months outside the state during a contingency operation are entitled to receive a free resident conservation license and a Class A resident fishing license or a Class AAA resident combination sports license, contingent upon certain conditions and documentation.
+The bill amends Section 87-2-817 of the Montana Code Annotated to revise the licensing provisions for veterans and deployed armed service members.
+It allows veterans or disabled members of the armed forces who have sustained combat-connected injuries to apply for specific hunting licenses at half the regular fee.
+Additionally, it provides that Montana residents who are members of the National Guard or federal reserve and have served at least two months outside the state in a contingency operation are entitled to receive a free resident conservation license and a Class A resident fishing license or a Class AAA resident combination sports license, contingent upon certain conditions and documentation.

 Statutes affected: